 Level 0 is only propaganda without any product yet, not to mention any validation.
-If an organization releases their flyer pages before the real product comes out, this can be classified into Level 0, customers can never do a real test with Level 0 PM product.
+If an organization releases the flyer pages before the real product comes out, this can be classified into Level 0, and customers can never do a real test with Level 0 PM product.

 Level 1 is in-house simple validation.
 For Level 1 PM product, it has been tested by simple validation, like simulated-data validation and public-data validation.
 The difference between Level 0 and Level 1 is that the latter has a real product.

 Level 2 is in-house industry-based standard validation.
 For Level 2 PM product, it has been validated through consensus standard validation, like Guidelines for Validation of Next-Generation Sequencing-Based Oncology Panels1.
 For Level 2 PM product, it has been under thorough validation, the validation process is good, if the performance (e.g., sensitivity and specificity) is also good, this product can be reliable.

 Level 3 is peer-reviewed validation with a paper published.
 Unlike Level 1 and 2, Level 3 has been scrutinized by the domain experts rather than just in-house validation.
 The PM product reach Level 3 is highly recommended, most people would buy it.

 Level X is IVD approval through FDA/CFDA.
 At this level, the PM product is endorsed by FDA/CFDA, which means the official health system is agreed with the whole validation process.
 MSK-IMPACT and F1CDx can be categorized into Level X PM product.